streamdeck-linux-gui/streamdeck-linux-gui/docs/installation/arch.md

 yay -S streamdeck-ui
 ```

-> For both yay and the AUR you can also install the [Development branch](https://aur.archlinux.org/packages/streamdeck-ui-develop) if you want to stay up to date with improvements.
+> For both yay and the AUR you can also install the [Development branch](https://aur.archlinux.org/packages/streamdeck-ui-develop) if you want to stay on the bleeding edge or help with testing.

 ## Launch the Streamdeck UI